Hainanese Chicken Rice

 Chicken and broth

 1. Rinse the chicken (this creates a clearer broth) and place it in a large pot.
-Cover with water so that the chicken is submerged with at least 2 cm of water on top.
+Cover with water so that the chicken is submerged with at least 2 cm or 1/2″ of water on top.

-2. Add the whole spring onions (bend them or tear to fit them in the pot if required), chicken stock powder, grated ginger, garlic cloves and Shaoxing wine.
+2. Add the whole spring onions (bend or tear to fit them in the pot if required), chicken stock powder, grated ginger, garlic cloves and Shaoxing wine.

 3. Cook on high heat, and once the soup comes to a boil, reduce to the lowest heat setting with the lid on, slightly ajar.
 Simmer for 1-1.5 hours.